khagesh/Evernym-SampleApp/README.md

 run `npm install`, this will also trigger all frontend dependencies installation using bower

-run `tsd install angular -ros`: Install all TypeScript symbol files required for angular modules
+run `tsd install angular jasmine angular-mocks webspeechapi -ros`: Install all TypeScript symbol files required for angular modules